fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

     );
 };

-/** Hook for all fetching logic. */ function useQuery(store, fieldName, fetchFn) {
+/** A hook for all fetching logic. */ function useQuery(store, fieldName, fetchFn) {
-    /** Server-side only helper from the getDataFromTree utility. */ const ssrManager = useSsrManager();
+    /** Server-side-only helper from the getDataFromTree utility. */ const ssrManager = useSsrManager();

     /**